choi-soyeon/choi-soyeon.github.io/_pages/about.md

 Research Interests
 ------
 My research focuses on explaining human behavior and decision-making in various environmental and ecological contexts.
+I use both quantitative and qualitiative methods in addressing the questions.

 Publications